-This event has been rescheduled from Sat 19 Sep (and previously 28 March 20) and will now take place at CHALK, Brighton on Sat 10 Apr 2021.
+This event has been rescheduled from Sat 10 Apr 2021, previously 19 Sep and 28 Mar 2020 and will now take place at CHALK, Brighton on Fri 1 Oct 2021.
 The line up for the new date is Misty in Roots, Brindsley Forde's Aswad (replacing The Ruts), The Members & Neville Staples from The Specials.
 Unfortunately The Skatalites are not able to commit to any shows for the foreseeable future.

 All tickets for Fri 1 Oct 2021 will be automatically refunded, ticket buyers will be contacted directly with further details.
 Tickets for the rescheduled date can be purchased from CHALK Brighton directly.